jun01ee/data-engineering-zoomcamp/07-project/README.md

+## 📊 Project Overview

+This project aims to present the **bilateral trade records between the United States and Australia** over the past several years, with a focus on how recent **tariff policies** may have influenced trade dynamics.
+Specifically, it analyzes:

+- **U.S. exports to Australia**
+- **Australian exports to the U.S.**

+The dataset spans from **2018 to 2023** and covers various **sections of products**, offering a comprehensive view of trade volume trends and shifts in product categories.
+The pipeline ingests, transforms, and stores this data for exploration and dashboard visualization.

 ## 🌍 Yearly Export Data Ingestion Pipeline

 This project implements a **yearly scheduled ETL pipeline** using **PySpark** and **Google Cloud Platform (GCP)** to process trade export data.
 The pipeline reads raw data from **GCS**, transforms it with **PySpark**, loads it into **BigQuery**, and visualizes it in **Looker Studio**.